gonewest818/dimmer.el/README.md

 variable replaces `dimmer-exclusion-regexp` which is obsolete starting with release 0.4.0 of this package.

-`dimmer-exclusion-predicates` can be used to prevent dimmer from altering the dimmed buffer list.
-This can be used to detect cases where a package pops up a buffer temporarily, and we don't want the dimming to change.
-If any function in this list returns a non-nil value, no buffers will be changed.
+`dimmer-prevent-dimming-predicates` can be used to prevent dimmer from altering the dimmed buffer list.
+This can be used to detect cases where a package pops up a window temporarily, and we don't want the dimming to change.
+If any function in this list returns a non-nil value, dimming state will not be changed.
+Note, this variable replaces `dimmer-exclusion-predicates` which was introduced in snapshots prior to release 0.4.0 of this package.

 `dimmer-use-colorspace` allows you to specify what color space the dimming calculation is performed in.
 In the majority of cases you